Chebyshev Polynomials

 To compute the resulting polynomial, change variables to \theta = \arccos x, compute the Fourier cosine series interpolant, and obtain your polynomial interpolant as a combination of Chebyshev polynomials.

-One thought on “Chebyshev Polynomials
+2 thoughts on “Chebyshev Polynomials

 1. I’m aware those “spike error” in the polynomial interpolation for quite some time.
 However, I don’t even bother look if there a way to fix it (and just eyeballing w/ trig/expo interpolation instead)!